bparanj/coding-skill/_posts/2019-04-25-backtracking.md

 Backtracking is a general technique for organizing the search.
 This algorithm design technique can be described as an organized exhaustive search which often avoids searching all possibilities.
 It is generally suitable for solving problems where a potentially large but a finite number of solutions have to be inspected.

+Backtracking is an improvement of the brute force approach.
+It systematically searches for a solution to a problem among all available options.

+We start with on possible option out of many available options and try to solve the problem if we are able to solve the problem with the selected move.
+Then we will print the solution otherwise we will backtrack and select some other option and try to solve it.
+If none of the options work out, we will claim that there is no solution for the problem.

 In order to apply the backtrack method, the desired solution must be expressible as an n-tuple (x<sub>1</sub> , ...., x<sub>n</sub>) where the x<sub>i</sub> are chosen from some finite set S<sub>i</sub>.
 Often the problem to be solved calls for finding one vector which maximizes (or minimizes or satisfies) a criterion function P(x<sub>1</sub>, ....., x<sub>n</sub>).

 The general principle consists of breaking up problem-solving tasks into subtasks and applying recursion.